John Victor Roos Sells 113 Shares of salesforce.com, inc. (CRM) Stock

 - On Thursday, January 31st, John Victor Roos sold 114 shares of salesforce.com stock.
 The shares were sold at an average price of $148.87, for a total transaction of $16,971.18.

-Several hedge funds have recently modified their holdings of CRM.
-Bank of New York Mellon Corp increased its stake in salesforce.com by 0.9% during the 3rd quarter.
-Bank of New York Mellon Corp now owns 8,205,516 shares of the CRM provider’s stock worth $1,304,923,000 after buying an additional 75,769 shares during the period.
-Martingale Asset Management L P increased its stake in salesforce.com by 32.1% during the 3rd quarter.
-Martingale Asset Management L P now owns 7,413 shares of the CRM provider’s stock worth $1,179,000 after buying an additional 1,801 shares during the period.
-Fifth Third Bancorp increased its stake in salesforce.com by 187.0% during the 3rd quarter.
-Fifth Third Bancorp now owns 22,329 shares of the CRM provider’s stock worth $3,551,000 after buying an additional 14,548 shares during the period.
-Capital Guardian Trust Co. purchased a new stake in salesforce.com during the 3rd quarter worth $371,000.
-Finally, Paloma Partners Management Co purchased a new stake in salesforce.com during the 3rd quarter worth $2,452,000.
-83.02% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently made changes to their positions in the stock.
+Viridian Ria LLC boosted its holdings in salesforce.com by 6.0% during the first quarter.
+Viridian Ria LLC now owns 7,049 shares of the CRM provider’s stock worth $1,116,000 after purchasing an additional 397 shares during the last quarter.
+Sage Rhino Capital LLC acquired a new position in salesforce.com during the first quarter worth $663,000.
+Dakota Wealth Management boosted its holdings in salesforce.com by 37.1% during the first quarter.
+Dakota Wealth Management now owns 27,738 shares of the CRM provider’s stock worth $363,000 after purchasing an additional 7,501 shares during the last quarter.
+Community Bank & Trust Waco Texas acquired a new position in salesforce.com during the first quarter worth $229,000.
+Finally, Rothschild Investment Corp IL acquired a new position in salesforce.com during the first quarter worth $1,647,000.
+Institutional investors and hedge funds own 83.02% of the company’s stock.

-Several analysts have recently commented on the stock.
-Bank of America reiterated a “buy” rating and issued a $200.00 price target (up from $181.00) on shares of salesforce.com in a research report on Wednesday, February 27th.
-Mizuho assumed coverage on shares of salesforce.com in a research report on Wednesday, March 13th.
-They issued a “buy” rating and a $185.00 price target on the stock.
-Deutsche Bank reiterated a “buy” rating on shares of salesforce.com in a research report on Tuesday, March 5th.
-BMO Capital Markets reiterated an “outperform” rating and issued a $185.00 price target (up from $175.00) on shares of salesforce.com in a research report on Tuesday, March 5th.
-Finally, Wedbush increased their price target on shares of salesforce.com from $174.00 to $192.00 and gave the company an “outperform” rating in a research report on Tuesday, March 5th.
-They noted that the move was a valuation call.
-Three investment analysts have rated the stock with a hold rating, thirty-seven have assigned a buy rating and one has given a strong buy rating to the company. salesforce.com has an average rating of “Buy” and an average price target of $177.82.
+CRM has been the subject of several recent analyst reports.
+TheStreet raised shares of salesforce.com from a “c+” rating to a “b” rating in a research note on Thursday, January 31st.
+Nomura set a $184.00 target price on shares of salesforce.com and gave the company a “buy” rating in a research note on Tuesday, March 5th.
+Societe Generale set a $186.00 target price on shares of salesforce.com and gave the company a “buy” rating in a research note on Tuesday, March 5th.
+SunTrust Banks upped their target price on shares of salesforce.com to $183.00 and gave the company a “buy” rating in a research note on Tuesday, March 5th.
+Finally, Credit Suisse Group reaffirmed a “buy” rating and issued a $175.00 target price on shares of salesforce.com in a research note on Tuesday, March 5th.
+Three analysts have rated the stock with a hold rating, thirty-seven have given a buy rating and one has given a strong buy rating to the stock.
+The stock has a consensus rating of “Buy” and a consensus target price of $177.82.

-ILLEGAL ACTIVITY NOTICE: “John Victor Roos Sells 113 Shares of salesforce.com, inc. (CRM) Stock” was first posted by Chaffey Breeze and is the property of of Chaffey Breeze.
-If you are viewing this story on another site, it was illegally stolen and reposted in violation of international copyright and trademark legislation.
-The original version of this story can be viewed at https://www.chaffeybreeze.com/2019/04/13/john-victor-roos-sells-113-shares-of-salesforce-com-inc-crm-stock-3.html.

 salesforce.com, inc. develops enterprise cloud computing solutions with a focus on customer relationship management.
 The company offers Sales Cloud to store data, monitor leads and progress, forecast opportunities, and gain insights through analytics and relationship intelligence, as well as deliver quotes, contracts, and invoices.